 Here is a list of recreational drugs.
 Which do you think is the most addictive?
-Put them in order of addictiveness: caffeine, tobacco, yaba, heroin, alcohol, marijuana.
+Put them in order of addictiveness: caffeine, tobacco, yaba/horse medicine, heroin, alcohol, marijuana.

 Many people manage to stop taking drugs.
 They may just stop on their own, or with the help of friends, with medical help, or because the drug is no longer available to them.
 When someone stops taking a drug they are addicted to, they go into withdrawal.
 This means that they have some mental and physical effects from no longer taking the drug.
-In the case of drugs which are not very serious, such as caffeine, this may just be a headache, or feeling irritable.
+In the case of relatively weak drugs, such as caffeine and tobacco, this may just be a headache, or feeling irritable.
 In the case of stronger drugs, such as heroin and alcohol, withdrawal symptoms can be very unpleasant, and even dangerous.

-With heroin for instance, withdrawal symptoms can include, sweating, anxiety, depression, cramp, muscle spasms, sleep difficulties, cold sweats, chills, severe muscle and bone aches, nausea and vomiting, diarrhoea and fever.
-Many users also complain of a painful condition called "itchy blood", which often results in compulsive scratching that causes bruises and sometimes ruptures the skin, leaving scabs.
+With heroin for instance, withdrawal symptoms can include anxiety, depression, muscle cramps, sleep difficulties, cold sweats, chills, severe muscle and bone aches, nausea and vomiting, diarrhoea and fever.

 For some drugs, there are other drugs that addicts can take to make withdrawal easier or less dangerous.
 For example, methadone is a drug prescribed in some countries to help people stop taking heroin.
+There is a medicine that make people sick if they drink alcohol.
+There is gum and a skin patch that help people who are addicted to smoking.
+But for most drugs people just have to take less and less, or stop outright.

-Тоbассо
+🕈 Тоbассо

-The earliest evidence of people using tobacco is from South America in about 3000 BCE.
+The earliest evidence of people using tobacco is from South America about five thousand years ago.
 It became commonly used around the world in the 19th and 20th centuries.